LearnToCodeSec/.github/profile/README.md

 ### Resources and Support

-I've forked a few repositories that might help you with some initial project ideas:
+I've forked a few repositories that might help you with some initial project ideas and concepts:

 - Our [python-coding-fundamentals](https://github.com/LearnToCodeSec/python-coding-fundamentals) repository contains basic concepts and exercises
 - The [beginner-projects](https://github.com/LearnToCodeSec/beginner-projects) repository lists potential projects you can start working on now
+- The [project-based-learning](https://github.com/LearnToCodeSec/project-based-learning) and [Projects](https://github.com/LearnToCodeSec/Projects) repos to help you with some project ideas

 ### Getting Help